syncfusion-content/javascript-docs/js/Wiring-Events.md

 # Wiring Events

-Whenever the control undergoes some changes or action, it should be notified to the users properly.
-To notify such actions, the appropriate events are needed to be bind to the control.
-Events are wired the same way as jQuery events are bound, either **during or after control initialization**.
+Essential JS widgets events can be wired the same way as jQuery events are bound, either during or after control initialization.

 ## During Initialization